arungudelli/angularjswiki/content/angular/what-is-ng-template-in-angular/index.md

   1. ng-template is a virtual element and its contents are displayed only when needed (based on conditions).
   2. ng-template should be used along with structural directives like [ngIf],[ngFor],[NgSwitch] or custom structural directives.That is why in the above example the contents of ng-template are not displayed.
   3. ng-template never meant to be used like other HTML elements.
 It&#8217;s an internal implementation of Angular&#8217;s structural directives.
   4. When you use a structural directive in Angular we will add a prefix asterisk(*) before the directive name.
-This asterisk is short hand notation for _<ng-template>._
+This asterisk is short hand notation for _ng-template._
   5. Whenever Angular encounter with the asterisk(*) symbol, we are informing Angular saying that it is a structural directive and Angular will convert directive attribute to ng-template element.
   6. ng-template is not exactly a true web element.
 When we compile our code, we will not see a ng-template tag in HTML DOM.
   7. Angular will evaluate the ng-template element to convert it into a comment section in HTML DOM.

 We will go through the different structural directives like `*ngIf`,`*ngFor` and `[NgSwitch]` to understand this further.

-## Using <ng-template> with *ngIf example
+## Using ng-template with *ngIf example

 Take an examle of <a href="https://www.angularjswiki.com/angular/understanding-angulars-ngif-else-then-with-examples/" target="_blank" rel="noopener">*ngIf directive</a> in Angular